umerhassankhan1/DE-youtube-analysis-project/README.md

 # DE-youtube-analysis-project
-The main purpose of this project was to create an etl pipeline for youtube analysis using different aws services.
+The main purpose of this project was to create an ETL pipeline for youtube analysis using different aws services.
+I have followed a youtube tutorial for completing this project.

 ### AWS Services used:
 1. AWS S3